I am not currently an MP, as Parliament has been dissolved until after the General Election.

 Peter overcame difficulties with severe dyslexia to return to school aged 25 and achieve a PhD in community economic development from Sussex University.
-In his earlier career he worked as an aid worker in Eastern Europe and the Balkans helping children and young people who’s lives had been radically affected by the instability of war.
-The orphanage he setup in Romania still exists today.
+In his earlier career he worked as an aid worker in Eastern Europe and the Balkans, helping children and young people whose lives had been radically affected by war.
+The orphanage he set up in Romania still exists today.
 He then moved on to work as a policy maker in the Cabinet Office, focusing on social exclusion.